Hagar992/Hagar992/README.md

 ### 👩‍💻 About Me

-- 🎓 Software Engineering student from Egypt
+- 🎓 Software Engineering from Egypt
-- 💻 Passionate about full-stack development using .NET technologies
+- 💻 Passionate about development using .NET technologies
-- 🧠 Skilled in C#, ASP.NET MVC, Entity Framework, and SQL Server
+- 🧠 Skilled in C#, ASP.NET MVC,API, Entity Framework, and SQL Server
 - 🌐 Familiar with HTML, CSS, JavaScript, and React
 - 🐳 Comfortable with Git, GitHub, and Docker
 - 🚀 Always eager to learn, build, and explore new tech